lean1190/win7usb/README.md

 win7usb
 =======

-A simple batch tool to create a windows7 bootable pendrive
+A simple batch tool to create a windows7 bootable pendrive, THAT WORKS!

 Requirements:
 -------------